 Donna is head of Maples and Calder's European Aviation team, advising on tax-efficient leasing and financing structures, in addition to platform establishments and transportation business acquisitions and disposals, all from an Irish law perspective.
 Having worked on the acquisition, finance, leasing and disposal of transportation assets for more than 15 years, Donna has extensive industry and structuring knowledge, notably in the aviation sector where she specialises.
 Regarded by her clients as practical and commercial, Donna's expertise extends across all transportation assets and her London city training provides for a unique and refreshing approach to the role of Irish counsel.

 Nicholas is Managing Partner of Maples and Calder, in the Maples Group's Dublin office.
 He advises on all aspects of investment funds and specialises in both hedge fund and private equity transactions.
 Nicholas has extensive experience of corporate, partnership and trust structures (including Japan focused retail funds) and also advises on securities investment business law, as well as listings on the Cayman Islands and other worldwide exchanges.

-Stephen is the Regional Head of the Maples Group’s European fiduciary services business and is also a member of the global executive management team, providing strategic direction, oversight and supervision to the business.
+Stephen is the Global Head of the Maples Group's fiduciary services business in Europe and is also a member of the global executive management team, providing strategic direction, oversight and supervision to the business.
 He oversees the provision of a comprehensive range of investment fund, structured finance and private client services including, directorships, board support and company secretarial services, trustee, share trustee, compliance services, conflict advisory services, liquidations, insurance management, accounting for structured finance vehicles, investment funds and private clients, power of attorney and proxy agent services.